 Alf Matheson was born on 28th November 1886 and although his Attestation papers state that he was born in St. Paul, Minnesota, U.S.A.
 I cannot find proof of that so as I will give details of a family called Matheson who emigrated to British Columbia in 1900 from Norway.

-Alf was drafted into the 1st (Reserve) British Columbia Regiment on 23rd April 1918 in Prince Rupert, Vancouver, British Columbia.
-He gave his friend John Clay as his next of kin with an address of General Delivery, Anyox, British Columbia, Canada.
-Also given as next of kin was his brother Olav Mathieson, address c/o Capt Mathieson, 2545 Victor St. Victoria, British Columbia.
+Alf’s army records tell us that he was drafted into the 1st (Reserve) British Columbia Regiment on 23rd April 1918 in Prince Rupert, Vancouver, British Columbia.
+He named his friend John Clay as his next of kin with an address of General Delivery, Anyox, British Columbia, Canada.
+Also named as next of kin was his brother Olav Mathieson, address c/o Capt Mathieson, 2545 Victor St. Victoria, British Columbia.
 His trade was Engineer and his date of birth was 28th November 1886.

 Alf Matheson was buried at St. Margaret’s Cemetery, Bodelwyddan.